angrycitizen/appcenter-gradle-plugin/README.md

 ## Summary

 This plugin allow you to upload android application to AppCenter.
-You can declare several applications, the plugin will take care of uploading the APK or AAB on the right AppCenter application
+You can declare several applications, the plugin will take care of uploading the APK and AAB on the right AppCenter application

 ## Quick Start